luyu-wu/Config/README.md

 - Low resource utilization for low-battery utilization (no JS >:), 0% idle usage
 - Low memory usage (once again no JS)
 - Custom bezier curves for smooth animations
-- Consistent theming across all applications
+- Consistent theming across dotfile
-- Custom Firefox CSS
+- Tons of other stuff

 ## Packages
 in the packages.txt or smth, flatpaks r in the flatpak one!